nautechsystems/nautilus_trader/docs/index.md

-NautilusTrader is an open-source, high-performance, production-grade algorithmic trading platform, providing quantitative traders with the ability to backtest portfolios of automated trading strategies on historical data with an event-driven engine, and also deploy those same strategies live with no code changes.
+NautilusTrader is an open-source, high-performance, production-grade algorithmic trading platform, providing quantitative traders with the ability to backtest portfolios of automated trading strategies on historical data with an event-driven engine, and also deploy those same strategies live, with no code changes.

-The platform is 'AI-first', designed to develop and deploy models for algorithmic trading strategies using the Python ecosystem - within a highly performant and robust Python native environment.
-This helps to address the challenge of keeping the research/backtest environment consistent with the production live trading environment.
+The platform is 'AI-first', designed to develop and deploy algorithmic trading strategies within a highly performant and robust Python native environment.
+This helps to address the parity challenge of keeping the research/backtest environment leveraging the Python ecosystem, consistent with the production live trading environment.

 NautilusTraders design, architecture and implementation philosophy holds software correctness and safety at the highest level, with the aim of supporting Python native, mission-critical, trading system backtesting